DQIX/dqix-decomp/README.md

 ### 🧑‍💻 Current Goals
 Disassemble and decompile accessible functions to begin mapping out the games code.

+Get to the point where the strange function calls referenced on lines 26-28 of ARM9 main relocs.txt and lines 2695-2697 of overlay 1 relocs.txt can be understood

 ---

 ### 🔧 Useful Tools